automenta/mb7/doc/README.plan.md

 ---

-This specification delivers a complete, elegant framework for SemanticScribe, ensuring all features are cohesively integrated for a user-friendly, decentralized, and tag-driven collaborative experience.
+This specification delivers a complete, elegant framework for Netention, ensuring all features are cohesively integrated for a user-friendly, decentralized, and tag-driven collaborative experience.

 --------

-# SemanticScribe System Specification
+# Netention System Specification

-**SemanticScribe** is a decentralized, collaborative semantic editor that transforms how users create, analyze, and share knowledge.
+**Netention** is a decentralized, collaborative semantic editor that transforms how users create, analyze, and share knowledge.
 Leveraging a graph-based architecture, it unifies data manipulation, analysis, and visualization into a single, intuitive platform.
 This specification outlines the complete system design, focusing on delivering a user-friendly, tag-driven experience that empowers users through real-time collaboration and decentralized networking.